nicolaCirillo/ate-it/subtask_a.md

 **Output requirements:**
 - Terms must be **lowercased only** (no lemmatisation, stemming, or other transformations).
-- Each sentence’s extracted terms must be concatenated into a single string and separated by a **semicolon (“;”)**.
+- All extracted terms for a given sentence must be concatenated into a single string, separated by **semicolons (“;”)**.
-- No duplicates are allowed.
+- **No duplicate terms** are allowed within the same sentence.
-- **Nested terms are not permitted** (e.g., if “impianto di trattamento rifiuti” is extracted, the inner term “trattamento rifiuti” must not appear).
+- **Nested terms are not permitted** (e.g., if “impianto di trattamento rifiuti” is extracted, the inner term “trattamento rifiuti” must not be included).

 ---
 ### Example of CSV output file